Arithmetic invariants of pseudoreflection groups and regular graded algebras: Introduction

 \section{Introduction}

 The famous theorem of Chevalley-Shephard-Todd states that the ring of invariants of a finite pseudoreflection group $G$ over a ground field in which $|G|$ is invertible is isomorphic to a polynomial ring over this field.
-The main goal of this paper is to generalize these results from ground fields to ground rings, more specifically to ground rings which are Dedekind domains.
+The main goal of this paper is to generalize this result from ground fields to ground rings, more specifically to ground rings which are Dedekind domains.
 The restriction to Dedekind domains is natural, since in the important case of irreducible pseudoreflection groups over the complex numbers, every such group can be defined over the ring of integers of an algebraic number field.
-In many cases, in particular in all the exceptional cases in the classification of irreducible complex pseudoreflection groups by Shephard and Todd \cite{st}, this ring of integers is in fact a principal ideal domain, and for principal ideal domains we find especially nice results.
+In the case where the ground ring is a principal ideal domain we find the especially nice result mentioned in the abstract.
+This covers many interesting cases; in particular, Feit \cite{feit2} observed that in all the exceptional cases in the classification of irreducible complex pseudoreflection groups by Shephard and Todd \cite{st}, this ring of integers is indeed a principal ideal domain.
 There is a proof of the theorem of Chevalley-Shephard-Todd due to Smith \cite{smithst}, which is based on the fact that a finitely generated graded algebra over a field is isomorphic to a polynomial ring if and only if its global dimension is finite.
-A Noetherian ring has finite global dimension if and only if it is regular, and our approach in this paper is based on a similar characterization of all finitely generated regular graded algebras over a Dedekind domains: every such algebra is isomorphic to a tensor product of blowup algebras; over a principal ideal domain, such a tensor product is always a polynomial ring.
+A Noetherian ring has finite global dimension if and only if it is regular, and the approach in this paper is based on a similar characterization of all finitely generated regular graded algebras over a Dedekind domain: every such algebra is isomorphic to a tensor product of blowup algebras, see the beginning of Section \ref{SectionBlowup} for the definition; over a principal ideal domain, such a tensor product is always a polynomial ring.